mpoliak/Questionizer/readme.md

 3. Go on Qualtrics, create an empty survey, and, on the survey page, click on Tools->Import/Export->Import Survey, and upload the file that was just created (`qualtrics_survey.txt`).
 This may take a few minutes because Qualtrics takes some time to parse the file (refreshing does not stop the process). *Nota Bene*: If you have many questions and lists (questions\*lists > 1000), Qualtrics may get stuck when creating the survey.
 Simply refresh, see which lists were not uploaded, and reupload a version of the .txt file without the lists that have been successfully uploaded.
 4. **THIS IS A CRITICAL STAGE ON QUALTRICS.
 DON'T MISS THIS**:
 * Equal assignment of participants: Go into "Survey Flow" on the left side of the survey page on Qualtrics.
 Scroll to the bottom and choose "Add a New Element Here".
 Choose "Randomizer."
 Then, move all the blocks except "headerBlock" into the randomizer (drag and drop).
 Choose to randomly present **1** of the following elements and tick the "Evenly Present Elements" box.
 If you don't choose 1 or don't tick the box, participants will be exposed to more than one list or the lists will have unequal number of participants (respectively).
 Click "Apply."
+* Randomization: Qualtrics supports full randomization within each list.
+This option is often desirable to eliminate order effects.
+Therefore, on the main page of the survey, for each list, click on it, select "Question randomization" on the left panel, and then choose "Randomize the order of all questions."
 5. Once the data are collected, you can download them from the tab "Data & Analysis" and export the data in .csv format, downloading all fields using choice text (the default settings on Qualtrics).
 Unzip the data in the same folder with `data_wrangling.R` and run the script (after specifying the file name) to reshape the data into a convenient format.

 ## Details about input